 If you want your business to succeed and attain a steady growth in the years to come, you must reallocate your marketing budget to areas or markets you haven't reached before.
 Consumers are becoming more diverse and multicultural.
 This means your marketing approach needs to do the same.
 You must engage with consumers in more meaningful and culturally relevant way if you want to truly connect with them.

-According to the report from Geoscape American Marketscape DataStream, minorities will constitute 80% of U.S. population growth between 2015 and 2020.
-Hispanics will represent 50.6% of that figure.
+According to the report from Geoscape American Marketscape DataStream, minorities will constitute 80 percent of U.S. population growth between 2015 and 2020.
+Hispanics will represent 50.6 percent of that figure.

 What does this translate to you?